How To Write a Powerful and Effective Fundraising E-mail

 35% of email recipients open email based on the subject line alone.
 (Convince&Convert)

 A great fundraising email isn’t great if it doesn’t get opened.
-This is why it’s essential to craft a subject line that’s going to make your emails stand out in inboxes.
+This is why it’s essential to craft a subject line that will make your emails stand out in inboxes.

-Here are few tips to improve your fundraising emails’ subject lines:
+Here are a few tips to improve your fundraising emails’ subject lines:

 • Keep your subject lines short, ideally 4-15 characters.